LINDGRENBA/mr-robogers-neighborhood/README.md

 * Output Example: false / program does not run

 #### Spec 3
-* Behavior: The program returns a range of numbers from 0 to the user's inputted number
+* Behavior: The program returns a range of numbers from 0 to the user's inputted number.
 * Input Example: 4
 * Output Example: 0, 1, 2, 3, 4